-Adult Primary Care Physician Specialist
+Adult Primary Care Physician Specialist (SV)

 South Valley Health Center (SVHC) provides vital access to health care services in south Palmdale and the surrounding areas.
 The health center provides outpatient primary care, urgent care, and specialty services, delivered by teams of skilled health care professionals, dedicated to meeting the needs of patients.
 SVHC provides primary care for adults and children.
 Through its patient-centered medical home model, patients are seen by the same team of healthcare professionals to support your health and wellness needs.
 Urgent Care, surgical specialty clinics, and on-site laboratory and x-ray services are also available at SVHC.